datasciencecampus/classifai/CONTRIBUTING.md

 ### Code Style
 - Follow the existing code style and conventions you can view the the ways in which we format, lint and check our code during the development proces.
-Read through the [Developer Setup section](./README.md#developer-setup) of the readme.md for information on how to set up correctly.
+Read through the <b>Development Setup section</b> of the readme.md for information on how to set up correctly.
 - You can find a setup guide in the readme.md detailing our linting and formatting strategy (primarly using Ruff).
 - Ensure your code is well-documented and includes tests where applicable.